sridiyer/MLOps_classification/README.md

 ![](https://github.com/sridiyer/MLOps_classification/blob/master/img1.png)]

+Figure 1.
+System deployed on a local system.

 <h5>Step 3.
 Containarized Deployment </h5>

 After validating that the model works as it should, Dockerfile was created to package the fully tested app